MartinDrost/newpy/readme.md

 ## Usage

-The following command creates a project folder in the current directory called "my-project", generates the virtual environment and configures the virtualenv usage in Visual Studio Code.
+The following command creates a project folder called "my-project" in the current directory, generates the virtual environment and configures the virtualenv usage in Visual Studio Code.

 ```sh
 > newpy my-project --virtualenv --vscode